mgmedick/SpeedRunCharts/README.md

 - Don’t implement features that post to speedrun.com.
   - I don’t want to mess up their data and potentially get banned from the API.

+## Import Process

+Currently I don't have the import code open to the public, but I plan to open source the .net core API wrapper I'm using in the near future.
+The site reads entirely from it's own database, so the import populates all the data the site needs.
+So all API calls (speedrun api, twitch, youtube, etc.) are made from the import.

 ## Best Practices:

 - Avoid calling an API from the site.
-  - There's a separate Import process that populates t Any data from an API can be added to the import process and populate the db.
+  - API Calls should be made from the import.
+I'm happy to take on any import enhancements you need to impliment a feature.
+Exceptions can be made for API's that make more sense to call on the fly from the site.
-Don’t use bloated vue libraries.
+- Don’t use bloated libraries when the solution can be relatively easily self implimented.
-There’s lots of bloated vue wrapper libraries out there.
-It’s often lighter weight to make your own component for your exact need (ex. your own multi-select wrapper using select 2 instead of vue-select library).
+  - There’s lots of bloated vue wrapper libraries out there.
+It's lighter weight to make your own component that does what you want (wrapper for chosen, select2, etc).
+-

 Stack: